SmartThingsCommunity/st-device-sdk-c/README.md

 [![License](https://img.shields.io/badge/licence-Apache%202.0-brightgreen.svg?style=flat)](LICENSE)

-The SmartThings Device SDK(for short STDK) is the IoT core device library that allow device applications to securely connect to the SmartThings Cloud.
+The SmartThings Device SDK is the IoT core device library that allow device applications to securely connect to the SmartThings Cloud.
 To facilitate the development of device application in your  original chipset SDK that installed before, we provide this core device library as a separate repository.
 You may simply link it to develop a device application in your existing development environment.

 We also provide the additional Reference repository so that you can refer to how this core device library can be linked in existing original chipset SDKs and device applications can be developed.